oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 	![Image alt text](images/image2.png)

-3. Provide the VCN Name and the *LiveLabs* Compartment.
-You have to provide the VCN CIDR block.
+3. Provide the VCN Name *VCN_LabLives* and the *LiveLabs* Compartment.
+You have to provide a VCN CIDR block of your choice.

 	![Image alt text](images/image3.png)